Lee Gregory (footballer): Stoke City

 On 25 June 2019, Gregory joined Championship side Stoke City.
 He made his debut on 3 August 2019 in a 2–1 defeat against Queens Park Rangers.
 He scored his first goal for Stoke in a 3–2 defeat against Nottingham Forest on 27 September 2019.
 Stoke made a poor start to the 2019–20 season failing to win any of their first ten fixtures and were rooted to the foot of the table by October.
 Gregory suffered a bizarre injury at the beginning of November after he locked his knee whilst in bed.
 He recovered quickly and scored a penalty against Barnsley on 9 November 2019 helping new manager Michael O'Neill record a 4–2 victory.
 He scored in the final two matches of the 2019–20 against Brentford and Nottingham Forest which saw Stoke avoid relegation and finish in 15th position.

 On 1 February 2021 Gregory joined Derby County on loan for the remainder of the 2020–21 season.
 He scored his first goal for Derby in a 2–1 win against Middlesbrough on 13 February 2021.
 Gregory score two more goals for Derby before he suffered a season ending injury at the start of April.

 Sheffield Wednesday

 On 5 August 2021, Gregory joined EFL League One side Sheffield Wednesday.
-He would make his Wednesday debut coming off the bench against Doncaster Rovers on 14 August 2021 and a few days later against Fleetwood Town he would score his first goal for the club.
-Gregory hit top form scoring nine goals in 10 games at the end of the season, which wouldn't go unnoticed as he would be nominated and eventually win the EFL Player of the Month for April 2022.
+He made his Wednesday debut coming off the bench against Doncaster Rovers on 14 August 2021 and a few days later against Fleetwood Town he scored his first goal for the club.
+Gregory won the EFL Player of the Month for April 2022.
+Following promotion back to the EFL Championship an option was taken in Gregory's contact for him to stay at the club.

+Return to Mansfield Town

+On 15 May 2024, Mansfield announced Gregory had returned on a one-year deal.
+He made his debut on 9 August 2024, netting his sides second goal in a 2–1 victory over Barnsley.
+He was offered a new contract at the end of the 2024–25 season.
+On 12 September 2025, Gregory announced his retirement from playing football.